kelvinbrinham/StrategyBacktest/README.md

 ### Note to self (future; in rough order of priority)

-- Add tests.
-- Make into a package using poetry such that external strategies can use to backtest.
 - Add validation for parameters
 - Add risk-free rate borrowing cost to shorts.
 - Add asset universe (because at the moment it is as if it is fixed).